 One-to-one lesson with Head of Strings Mark Messenger

 Chamber music is integral to the student experience.
 Students have enjoyed many opportunities to perform as part of a chamber group, both as part of the RCM’s chamber music concert series and at venues across London.
 Violinists, violists and cellists are able to work with professional accompanists to help develop their duo skills.
 In addition, we provide specially tailored ensemble opportunities for double bass, harp and guitar students.

 Our students are offered unparalleled orchestral experience.
 A vibrant orchestral life exists across multiple ensembles, including the RCM Philharmonic, RCM Symphony Orchestra and RCM Opera Orchestra, plus many other smaller groups.
-Visiting conductors have included Bernard Haitink, Vladimir Ashkenazy, John Wilson and Vladmir Jurowski.
+Visiting conductors have included Bernard Haitink, Holly Mathieson, Vladimir Ashkenazy, John Wilson and Vladmir Jurowski.
 Recent student performances have included the Brahms Double Concerto, Bottesini’s Double Bass Concerto, Debussy’s Danse sacrée et danse profane, Dutilleux’s Sur la Même Accord, Elgar’s Cello Concerto, Korngold’s Violin Concerto, Prokofiev’s Violin Concerto no 2, Szymanowski’s Violin Concerto and On Open Ground by Mark-Anthony Turnage, the RCM Research Fellow for Composition.

 Harpist in an orchestral rehearsal